-The Washington State License Law for real estate agents also covers property managers.
+Washington State License Law covers property managers.
 It is required to be licensed to practice real estate including property management.

 The Agency Law that became effective in January 1997 also covers property managers from agency duties to disclosure.

 There may also be county and city ordinances that may apply in your area.
 There are federal laws that govern Section 8 tenants.